Anacortes Whale Watching & Wildlife Tour in Anacortes, WA

 712 Seafarer's Way • Anacortes, WA 98221

 Watch orcas in the wild near the San Juan Islands.
-This Washington whale watching tour departs from Anacortes, located 90 miles from downtown Seattle, and is one of the best opportunities to see wild orcas, in addition to humpback whales, minke whales, and gray whales that also frequent the area throughout the year.
-The tour lasts about 4 to 5 hours and covers 60 miles through the calm waters of the Salish Sea aboard a state-of-the-art catamaran that features 3 viewing decks and indoor heated seating.
+This Washington whale-watching tour departs from Anacortes, located 90 miles from downtown Seattle.
+It is one of the best opportunities to see wild orcas, humpback whales, minke whales, and gray whales that frequent the area throughout the year.
+The tour lasts about 4 to 5 hours and covers 60 miles through the calm waters of the Salish Sea aboard a state-of-the-art catamaran with 3 viewing decks and indoor heated seating.
 Learn about local wildlife from onboard naturalists, and if conditions are right, even listen to whale conversations via underwater microphones (hydrophones).

 Only registered service animals are welcomed on the tours.
 Please notify the office if you'll be bringing a service animal with you on your tour.